-The Poker Federation of Australia expects soon to release details of its first Match Poker events, which will provide local players with the chance to represent the first ever “official” Australian tournament poker team to wear the green and gold in IFP-sanctioned international tournaments.
+The MPFA expects to release details of its online Match Poker events soon, providing local players with the chance to represent the “official” Australian tournament Match Poker team, wearing the green and gold in IFMP-sanctioned international tournaments.

 About the International Federation of Poker:

-As it campaigns to emphasise the skills inherent in poker and present it as one of the five “mind sports” it will also lobby legislators to separate poker from gambling.
-“It’s a disgrace”, says CEO Justin Huxley, “that ordinary slot machines carry the label of “pokies” when they are nothing but gaming machines with no element of skill”.
+As it campaigns to emphasise the skills inherent in poker and present it as an officially recognised ‘mind sport’, it will also lobby legislators to separate poker from gambling.
+“It’s a disgrace”, says CEO Justin Huxley, “that ordinary slot machines carry the label of ‘pokies’ when they are nothing but gaming machines with no element of skill.”

 What is Match Poker?